check-spelling/rclone/MANUAL.md

 	secret_access_key> <>
 ```

 6. Specify the endpoint for IBM COS.
 For Public IBM COS, choose from the option below.
-For On Premise IBM COS, enter an enpoint address.
+For On Premise IBM COS, enter an endpoint address.
 ```
 	Endpoint for IBM COS S3 API.
 	Specify if using an IBM COS On Premise.